 The sea here is pretty shallow, with easy access to water and small waves.
 Even a bad swimmer like me can enjoy a nice float on the surface, few slaps of waves in the face and plenty of salt to taste in mouth and nose.

 I’m pretty sure this rock was shaped as chair from thousands of people instagramming their bikini bodies to the world while sitting here.

-After good few hours on the beach we took off to make it on time to Blue Lagoon, the highlight of our trip.
+After a good few hours on the beach, we took off to make it on time to Blue Lagoon, the highlight of our trip.
 The buggies had to be back at home by 6pm, so we were on tight schedule to get the most out of the day.